Skip To Main Content

-Longtime offensive coordinator, and winner of seven National Championships, David Metzbower will enter his second season with the Pioneers in 2025.
+Longtime offensive coordinator, and winner of seven National Championships, David Metzbower will enter his fourth season with the Pioneers in 2027.
 Prior to Denver, Metzbower most notably was on staff at North Carolina, Loyola and Princeton.

 The Pios opened the season with a win at No. 6 Johns Hopkins (13-12 OT), its first of three wins against the No. 6 team in the country during the 2025 season.
 Denver raced out to a 5-0 record to start the season before its first set back against Yale.
 DU responded with a win at Ohio State before a neutral site loss to Duke before going 5-0 in conference play to win the program’s first BIG EAST regular season title since the 10-game conference slate in 2021.